Nazanin1369/LaneLinesDetection/report.md

 #**Finding Lane Lines on the Road**

-Self-driving car needs percieve the world as humans do when they drive.
+Self-driving car needs perceive the world as humans do when they drive.
 Humans use their eyes to figure out how fast they go, where the lane lines are and where are the turns.
 Car does not have eyes but self-driving cars can use cameras and other sensors to keep the similar function.
 So what does cameras are seeing as we drive down the road is not the same as what we perceive.
 We have to teach the car how to percieve lane lines and turns.
 Naturally, one of the first things we would like to do in developing a self-driving car is to automatically detect lane lines using an algorithm.

 Here we are using [OpenCV](http://docs.opencv.org/3.0-beta/doc/py_tutorials/py_tutorials.html)_A comprehensive Computer Vision library to understand captured images from the car and translate them to mathematical entities so we can show the car where the lane line is to follow.
-The algorithm I have chosen has multiple steps for maniplating each frame image in order to reduce or better said eliminate noises as much as possible.
+The algorithm I have chosen has multiple steps for manipulating each frame image in order to reduce or better said eliminate noises as much as possible.
 Since the car does not need to see the trees or clouds in the sky for detecting lane lines.
 In addition to reducing noises we try to highlight lane lines as much as possible by highlighting them using some image processing algorithms.
 But the question is what features of lane lines do we need to highlight?
 Well, we can leverage following features to best identify various lane line in the image:
 * color
 * shape
 * orientation
 * position of the image

-The line detection algorithm has multiple steps and the most important thing is to tweek all the required parameters well enough to not to loose any valuable pixle in the image.
+The line detection algorithm has multiple steps and the most important thing is to tweak all the required parameters well enough to not to loose any valuable pixel in the image.

 ## Basics